MN6W55 - Learning through Work 2 (2017/18)

 Preparatory workshops will outline the requirements and demands of the module, assist students in diagnosis of their abilities, help make decisions about suitable work areas and ensure they are able to produce appropriate job applications as required.
 Students will be invited to initial information workshops after they have opted for the module and additionally timetabled workshops will run within the semester.
 The sessions will introduce all the elements listed in Point 13.

-Those seeking employment will be required to take up the additional support provided on job search and application strategies by The Careers and Employability Team will work closely with Faculty teams.
+Those seeking work-related learning opportunities will be required to take up the additional support provided on job search and application strategies by The Careers and Employability Team.
 In addition to advertised roles, students will be encouraged to find their own opportunities speculatively.

 The University will build links with local businesses to source suitable work experience vacancies which (in addition to any opportunities to study within a Virtual Business Environment where available) will be advertised on a student portal.
 When applying for roles, candidates will go through an appropriate selection process which will be competitive.
 This will foster an appreciation of employability requirements sought by industry.
 It is the students’ responsibility to obtain suitable employment, and roles cannot be guaranteed.